 If you take the time to manage your reputation now, you will end up with a lot more positive feedback.
-Most of the time, you won’t be able to get a customer to remove or alter their review.
+Most of the time, you won’t be able to get a customer to Remove an image from google or alter their review.
 In this case, the best way to boost your reputation is to get as many positive reviews as you can.

 To do this, all you have to do is:

 When asking your customers for feedback, remember to make it as natural and conversational as possible.
 This way, your customer feels as though a friend is asking them – rather than an awkward salesperson.
 No one wants the latter.

 Then, once you’ve got them to say “yes”, you have to make it as easy as possible to follow through.
 Once people get busy, the last thing on their mind will be leaving their critique.

 Send them a link directly to the page you want to be reviewed straight to their phone.
 That way, they can take care of it before even leaving your front door.With our app, it’s easy to send a link to the review right on the spot, even if you operate in multiple locations.
 Once your employees have downloaded it, they can send a custom link to your customers’ phones within seconds of completing their transaction.